translate/pootle/docs/developers/glossary.rst

 Context object (``ctx_obj``)
   An object representing the context that encloses the current view.

   If we are navigating through the files for an existing translation project, the context object will refer to the current translation project.

-  Similarly, iff we are in the overview page for a language, the context will point to the current language object.
+  Similarly, if we are in the overview page for a language, the context will point to the current language object.
 In the overview page for a project, the context object points to the current project.

   At a higher level, the root directory is considered the context object.